snail-language/snail-language.github.io/_docs/04-specification.md

 ### Operational Rules

 ## Interchange Formats
+The snail specification provides formats for serializing tokens and abstract syntax trees.
+These formats designed to be simple to parse either manually or using common tools.

 ### SL-LEX Format
 The SL-LEX format is used to save a sequence (stream) of tokens to a file.